 A program-specific faculty supervisor has been assigned to provide guidance, support, and reporting feedback for each intern.
 It is strongly recommended that interns introduce themselves to their faculty supervisor prior to departing on internship.

-An administrator within the College of Engineering has been assigned to support interns through each stage of their placement.
-For any registration, reporting, or other internship-related enquiries, please contact email@example.com.
+The College of Engineering Co-op and Career Coordinator provides support to interns through each stage of their placement.
+For any registration, reporting, or other internship-related enquiries, please contact firstname.lastname@example.org.

 The Professional Internship Program strives to prepare interns for a career in the engineering profession.
 Within Saskatchewan, work experience reporting is a critical component of this preparation.